hearthanah/Synq/README.md

 -Set up app to use an app on Heroku instead of on localhost using https://github.com/simontaen/SpotifyTokenSwap.git -Fixed linker error when trying to build on actual phone by disabling ENABLE_BITCODE setting in Synq project in Xcode.
 -Set up ATS in plist to allow InsecureHTTPLoads from cloudfront.net as specified by the spotify employee here: https://github.com/spotify/ios-sdk/issues/417

 Hanah Luong:
 -Song Preview View capabiliies from Search Results View and previously Queued songs view.
 -In Class Presentation.
-This can be found in out Repo.
-Credits to PowToons.com.
+Credits to PowToons.com web application.

 RELEASE: tba